MichaelWaruiru/SaccoManagement/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Known Issues
+- The API has issues in route and trips.
+A fix is in progress.
+- Deleting sacco will cause errors in both the server and the user side.